warrenalphonso/warrenalphonso.github.io/_drafts/learning.md

 ---
 # On Learning

 This is a reminder to myself of how I should structure my learning.
+This doesn't mean I'm allowed to write something dull with the obvious stuff for the sake of writing a blog post.
+What surprising things can I discover about learning?
+I should write in a way that the obvious basics *are* obvious after reading the surprising things.
+Dig!
+Work fast but remember that this will take months to finish.
+That's good because then I'll be conditioned to look for more material in everything I read.

+Read the websites first and write a post as short as possible that summarizes everything.
+Use the websites in "On Writing" to figure out how to write it.
+I really want this to be as condensed as possible because I know there's a lot I'll need to add in terms of examples and more information from the books.

 ## Reading list